Why that Huge Bottle of Cheap Fish Oil You Buy at Costco isn’t Doing You Any Good

-Ever since researchers noted that native eskimos were quite stout and yet didn’t have many of the chronic diseases of industrialized society, fish oil has been in the research pipeline.
+Ever since researchers noted that native Eskimos were quite stout and yet didn’t have many of the chronic diseases of industrialized society, fish oil has been in the research pipeline.
 The results of 20 years of publications, on balance, point to fish oil having big health benefits (helping with everything from cardiac disease to knee arthritis).

 First, a fish oil primer.
-Fish oil contains important omega 3 fatty acids that come in two main forms, DHA and EPA.
+Fish oil contains important omega-3 fatty acids that come in two main forms, DHA and EPA.
 EPA is generally the form most researchers believe is helpful for arthritis.
-Second, the Eskimos eat a lot of fish oil, way more than you could ever get from that cheap bottle at CostCo.
+Second, the Eskimos eat a lot of fish oil.
+Much more than you could ever get from that cheap bottle at Costco.
 They eat loads of fish and then garnish their fish with fish oil, like you and I might add salt.
-So to really consume the same amount without popping 30-50 pills a day, you have to concentrate the oil.
+So to consume the same amount without popping 30-50 pills daily, you have to concentrate the oil.